sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/app/index.md

 ## Rate limiting

-Several forms of rate limiting help us control costs for free versions of Cody.
+Several forms of rate limiting help us manage costs for free versions of Cody.
 We're working actively to relax these limits and facilitate users with [Cody Gateway](./../../explanations/cody_gateway.md).

-If you hit these limits, you can request an increase by visiting our  [Discord](https://discord.com/servers/sourcegraph-969688426372825169) channel and requesting a higher limit for both chats and completions.
+If you hit these limits, you can request an increased limit by visiting our [Discord](https://discord.com/servers/sourcegraph-969688426372825169) channel for both chats and completions.
 If you'd like to use your third-party LLM provider instead of Cody Gateway, create your key with Anthropic or OpenAI and [update your app configuration](app_configuration.md).

 ### Embeddings